Alan Grahame Brown: Tottenham chemist

 Brown then returned to set up a chemists' shop in Tottenham and became active in local politics both through the Labour Party and Co-operative Party (he was chairman of the South Tottenham Co-operative Party from 1957 to 1960).
 In 1956 he was elected to Middlesex County Council, where he specialised in child welfare and juvenile delinquency.

 Parliamentary candidate

-Sir Frederick Messer, the Labour Member of Parliament for Tottenham, announced in October 1958 that he would not seek re-election.
+Sir Fred Messer, the Labour Member of Parliament for Tottenham, announced in October 1958 that he would not seek re-election.
 Unlike Messer, the Constituency Labour Party was on the right-wing of the Labour Party and this was the wing Brown found himself on as well; with his local connections, Brown was selected.
 At his selection he pledged to use his influence within the Parliamentary Labour Party to further policies in accordance with those of the Constituency Labour Party.
 He comfortably retained the seat in the 1959 general election.